Tabisch/uptime-kuma-teams-webhook-shim/Readme.md

 ![image](https://github.com/user-attachments/assets/6a73881d-eb6b-43d1-b3ad-042588f7ad31)

 Paste Webhook URL to top box. \
-If you run the shim in the same docker network as the kuma instance you can check the "Docker?" to stay internal. \
+If you run the shim in the same docker network as the kuma instance you can check the "Docker internal?" to stay internal. \
 Click the "convert" button.\
 Copy the converted URL and paste it in to the Webhook-Text box in Uptime Kuma.

+## Notice
+I've thrown this toghter in about two hours and only tested it for myself. \
+Logging does not exist. \
+If there are bug, let me know.